golang/dep/README.md

 If your platform is not supported, you'll need to build it manually or let the team know and we'll consider adding your platform to the release builds.

-If you're interested in hacking on `dep`, you can install via `go get`:
+If you're interested in getting the source code, or hacking on `dep`, you can install via `go get`:

 ```sh
 go get -u github.com/golang/dep/cmd/dep